DataKind-DC/capital-nature-ingest/README.md

 python get_events.py
 ```

-Running the above will scrape all of the events and output three csvs into the `tmp/` dir of the project:
+Running the above will scrape all of the events and output three csv files into a new `data/` dir of the project:
  - `cap-nature-events-<date>.csv` (all of the events)
  - `cap-nature-organizers-<date>.csv` (a list of the event sources, which builds off the previous list each successive time you run this)
  - `cap-nature-venues-<date>.csv` (a list of the event venues, which builds off the previous list each successive time you run this)